Diabetes Care Instructions for Authors

 5.4.
 Commentaries.
 Diabetes Care publishes Commentaries by invitation only.
 Commentaries normally accompany an original article and are invited by the editors.
 Instructions will be provided at the time of solicitation.
 As with any submission, commentaries should include a title page and be double-spaced.
 A commentary is limited to 1,200 words and 25 references, and it should not include an abstract.

 All commentaries require a signed Manuscript Submission Form from the author(s).
 A conflict-of-interest statement for all authors must be included in the Acknowledgments section of the main document.
 If there are no relevant conflicts of interest to disclose, authors should indicate as such in the Acknowledgments section.

 5.5.
 Review Articles and Meta-analyses.
 Please read the criteria and formatting guidelines for meta-analyses and systematic review articles.
-While a meta-analysis may be submitted to the journal with prior approval from the editors, review articles are only published in Diabetes Care if they have been invited or approved by the editors prior to submission.
+While a meta-analysis may be submitted to the journal without prior approval from the editors, review articles are only published in Diabetes Care if they have been invited or approved by the editors prior to submission.
 If you would like to submit an uninvited review article, you must first submit a proposal to the editors.

 The proposal should include: 1) a detailed outline of the content of the proposed review; 2) a general idea of the amount of original literature to be summarized; and 3) the background of the author(s) and a description of expertise in the area to be discussed in the review.
 It is anticipated that the author(s) will have worked and published in the area covered by the review.
 The author should also state why he/she feels this particular review is suited for Diabetes Care and why the review would appeal to the readership.